Novak Djokovic: 2016: 'Nole Slam', four Masters titles, and ranking points record

-2017: Split with team and injury hiatus
+2017: Split with the team and injury hiatus

 In January, Djokovic defended his title in Doha, defeating world No. 1 Andy Murray.
-At the Australian Open, he lost in the second round to No. 117 Denis Istomin, marking his first early exit since 2007 and first loss at a major to a player outside the top 100.
-In February and March, he was eliminated before semifinals by Nick Kyrgios at the Mexican Open and Indian Wells Masters.
+At the Australian Open, he lost in the second round to No. 117 Denis Istomin, marking his first early exit since 2008 and his first loss at a major to a player outside the top 100.
+In February and March, he was eliminated before the semifinals by Nick Kyrgios at the Mexican Open and Indian Wells Masters.
 In April, Djokovic reached the quarterfinals of the Monte-Carlo Masters, losing to David Goffin.
 He then split with longtime coach Marián Vajda, fitness coach Gebhard Phil-Gritsch, and physiotherapist Miljan Amanović to find a new spark.
-He reached the semifinals at the Madrid Masters, losing to Rafael Nadal, and was runner-up at the Rome Masters.
+He reached the semifinals at the Madrid Masters, losing to Rafael Nadal, and was runner-up at the Rome Masters, losing to Alexander Zverev.

-On 21 May, Djokovic announced Andre Agassi as his new coach starting at the French Open, where he lost in the quarterfinals to Dominic Thiem.
+On 21 May, Djokovic announced Andre Agassi as his new coach, starting at the French Open, where he lost in the quarterfinals to Dominic Thiem.
 He began the grass season at the Eastbourne International, winning the title by beating Gaël Monfils—his only tournament win without Vajda until their 2022 split.
 At Wimbledon, he retired in the quarterfinals against Tomáš Berdych due to an elbow injury.

 On 26 July, Djokovic announced he would miss the US Open and the rest of the season to recover from his injury.
 This ended his streak of 51 consecutive Grand Slam appearances since his debut in 2005.

+Djokovic ended the year No. 12, his lowest ranking since 2006.